 My goals for the remaining money are as follows:

 - Continue to build my emergency fund.
-I am on track to complete Baby Step 3 (fully funded emergency fund) before the end of 2017.
-For now I have slowed my savings towards the car.
+I am on track to complete Baby Step 3 (fully-funded emergency fund) before the end of 2017.
+For now, I have slowed my savings towards the car.
 I was previously saving cash very rapidly to pay for a car outright in cash.
 So far my car in holding on and running well.
-I will continue to pray over the car and anoint it with Crisco oil it I have to.
+I will continue to pray over the car and anoint it with Crisco oil if I have to.
 (Just kidding about that last part)..but I will drive it until the wheels fall off.

 Important Things to Remember When Getting Your Side Hustle on…